Things to do in Nepal

 Everest Base Camp is the leader of the pack.
-Though the route to the top has captivated (and killed) intrepid climbers for decades, the Base Camp is nowadays accessible to us mere mortals.
-Peak season can bring crowds, but takes nothing away from the sheer wonder and freedom of climbing the world’s highest mountain.
+Though the route to the top of Everest itself has captivated (and killed) intrepid climbers for decades, the Base Camp is nowadays accessible to us mere mortals.
+Peak season can bring crowds, but takes nothing away from the sheer wonder and freedom of climbing to the foot of the world’s highest mountain.

 The breathtaking Annapurna Range is a horseshoe-shaped, 210km route that wanders through traditional Hindu villages and wild forests of oak and rhododendron.
 And then there’s Manaslu, a long and challenging trek that’s higher than Annapurna and making great strides as a relative new kid on the block.
 It’s the eighth highest mountain in the world and a brilliant teahouse trek, taking in as much culture as it does bright glacial terrain.

 You will be as curious to them as them to you, so smile and say ‘namaste’, an easy custom to adopt and one that will be met with much delight.

 Raft the rapids

 Our top Nepal Vacation